 If you’re typical, I could probably describe your own family with a similar scenario…I’d just replace the word “pastor” with “parent” and the word “church” with “family.”

 Same dynamic.
 Same problem.
 And same solution.

 After six decades, I’ve observed the perils of complexity—both personal and pastoral.
 I’ve also noticed that the things in both arenas that matter most usually are the simplest.

-I have been married to my seraphic (go ahead and look that word up) wife Sheryl for thirty-seven years, and we’ve been blessed with three married children, who have in turn blessed us with the greatest core oikos imaginable—nine grandchildren.
+I have been married to my seraphic (go ahead and look that word up) wife Sheryl for forty years, and we’ve been blessed with three married children, who have in turn blessed us with the greatest core oikos imaginable—ten grandchildren.

-I am the author of two books, 8 to 15: The World is Smaller Than You Think and Common Sense Is the New Brilliance.
+I am the author of two books, 8 to 15: The World is Smaller Than You Think and the recently released Not My Church.
 These books highlight the oikos principle, which I believe is the simplest and most effective form of Kingdom growth that Jesus gave us.

 If you are ready to embrace simplicity as a core value, in both your personal life and church ministry, then you’ve come to the right place!